sujalkaushal500/Git-Practice-Demo/README.md

 # Git-Practice-Demo
-this is the pracice session.
+this is the Demo for Git & Github class.